Models¶

 sprite_seconds_per_tile: int | None # Density chosen at sprite generation time

-has_audio is set by process_clip_artifacts after probing the input with ffprobe.
-If the source carries no audio track (e.g. iOS ReplayKit screen recordings made without microphone) the worker synthesizes a silent WAV at audio_key so downstream consumers stay shape-stable, and stores has_audio=False.
-The analysis pipeline reads this flag to route Whisper / silence / false-start around silent clips, and the frontend disables audio-dependent SettingsPanel controls when every clip in the project is silent.
+has_audio is set by the media pipeline after probing the input with ffprobe.
+If the source carries no audio track (e.g. iOS ReplayKit screen recordings made without a microphone) the worker synthesizes a silent WAV at audio_key so downstream consumers stay shape-stable, and stores has_audio=False.
+The analysis pipeline reads this flag to route Whisper / silence / false-start around silent sources, and the frontend disables audio-dependent SettingsPanel controls when every source in the project is silent.

 flowchart TB